Secret San Francisco Nightlife You Need to Know About

 Even natives can agree: Alcatraz is pretty cool, especially if you visit at night.
-The former prison takes on an extra-creepy vibe on the post-sunset tour, where the stories are scarier, and the tour groups are smaller.
-Bust out your calendar, because the night tours sell out quickly and there are only two tours during the summer.
+The former prison takes on an extra-creepy vibe on the pre- and post-sunset tour, where the stories are scarier, and the tour groups are smaller.
+Also, unlike when you go during the day, the night tour starts as soon as the ferry leaves your landing.
+Plan ahead because the night tours sell out quickly, especially on Friday and Saturday nights.
 If you’re lucky enough to get on the island after dark, pack a sweater for the cold bay breeze... and maybe a pickaxe (in case you need to escape the Rock).

-This weekly drag show features a rotating cast of fabulous drag queens from around the world, including contestants from RuPaul’s Drag Race, with themed nights and tribute shows.
+This “Mothership” of drag in SF show/dance party features a rotating cast of fabulous drag queens from around the world, including contestants from RuPaul’s Drag Race, performing themed nights and tribute shows to pop royalty like Dolly Parton and David Bowie.
 Mother is held at SoMa’s Oasis, which was opened by San Francisco drag legends Heklina and D’Arcy Drollinger on New Year’s Day 2015.
-Check out drag stars present and future for a mere $10.

 Sign up here for our daily San Francisco email and be the first to get all the food/drink/fun SF has to offer.